wp-plugins/mute-screamer/readme.txt

 Tags: phpids, intrusion detection, security, ids Requires at least: 3.0
 Tested up to: 3.1-alpha
-Stable tag: 0.22
+Stable tag: 0.3.0

 PHPIDS for Wordpress

 == Description ==

-Mute Screamer uses [PHPIDS](http://phpids.org/) to detect attacks on your Wordpress site and reacts in a way that you choose.
+Mute Screamer uses [PHPIDS](http://phpids.org/) to detect attacks on your Wordpress site and react in a way that you choose.
-Currently there is support for sending an alert email when an attack is detected.

-Requires PHP 5.1.6 or higher.
+Requires PHP 5.2 or higher.

 Features:

 * View attack logs.
 Go to WP-Admin -> Dashboard -> Intrusions
 * Send alert emails
 * Configure PHPIDS exceptions, html and json fields
+* Display a warning page
+* Log users out of WP Admin
 * Removes all options and database tables when deleted via the Plugins admin page

 == Installation ==